ArcovanBreda/CEConvDL2/blogpost.md

   <img src="blogpost_imgs/HueSat_HSV_shiftimg_noNorm.jpg" alt="Hue and Saturation equivariance in HSV space with transformations applied to the input image" width="49%">
 <div align="center">

-  *Figure A.2: On the left, the baseline model's test accuracy is calculated over varying hue and saturation shifts.
+  *Figure B.2: On the left, the baseline model's test accuracy is calculated over varying hue and saturation shifts.
 On the right, the hue and saturation equivariant network's test accuracy is displayed.
 The model was trained for any combination of 3 hue (0°, 120° and 240°) and saturation shifts (-1, 0, 1) applied to the input image.
 No jitter was applied. ([source](CEConv/plot_saturation.py))*
 </div></p>

-Likewise to the baseline on the left of Figure A.2, this hue and saturation equivariant network on the right did not obtain additional performance compared to the networks that were either hue or saturation equivariant.
+Likewise to the baseline on the left of Figure B.2, this hue and saturation equivariant network on the right did not obtain additional performance compared to the networks that were either hue or saturation equivariant.
 This could be due to the fact that each type of equivariance functions on a different channel in HSV space such that they are modeled as independent operations on the input images.
 This could have allowed the kernel to keep hue and saturation information disentangled instead of exploiting information over both of them. <!-- feel free to adjust the explanation -->

 Ultimately, the only improvement from these experiments was for saturation equivariance when both hue and saturation equivariances were applied to the kernel.
 Although this result seems promising, we decided to not continue pursuing this direction due to the exponentially increased computational costs and the limited available resources.

-### B. Ablation Study Saturation Equivariance
+### C. Ablation Study Saturation Equivariance
 Further investigation was conducted on the impact of the number of shifts and the degree of jitter to obtain saturation equivariance.
 The results will be discussed in this appendix and are employed in the experiments in [Results of Additional Experiments](#results-of-additional-experiments).

 **Effects of Saturation Shifts -** For the number of shifts, different models were trained with respectively 3, 5 and 10 saturation shifts ranging from -1 to 1 and including 0, so no shift.
 The baseline model was a default ResNet-18.
 <div align="center">
   <img src="blogpost_imgs/Sat_HSV_ShiftsKernel.jpg" alt="Hue and Saturation equivariance in HSV space" width="70%">

-  *Figure B.1: Test accuracy of a saturation equivariant model trained on a varying number of saturation shifts ranging from -1 to 1 while including 0.
+  *Figure C.1: Test accuracy of a saturation equivariant model trained on a varying number of saturation shifts ranging from -1 to 1 while including 0.
 The baseline is indicated with None.
 No jitter was applied. ([source](CEConv/plot_saturation.py))*
 </div>

-Figure B.1 showcases that the number of shifts does not make a significant impact, since all saturation equivariant networks obtain approximately equal performance.
+Figure C.1 showcases that the number of shifts does not make a significant impact, since all saturation equivariant networks obtain approximately equal performance.
 Therefore, we opted to go for the middle option by utilising 5 shifts as to include subtler saturation shifts that would not only increase or decrease saturation maximally.
 Additionally, adding more saturations did not seem beneficial for performance, hence we discarded 10 shifts.

 **Effects of Saturation Jitter -** Saturation jitter was implemented by using Pytorch's function that is called directly when the data is loaded in.
 However, a disadvantage is that this implementation does not set an upper bound on how much the saturation can be scaled with.
 Therefore, several upper bounds were tempered with, namely 2, 20 and 100 while preserving the lower bound 0.
 <div align="center">
   <img src="blogpost_imgs/Sat_HSV_satshiftkernel_jitter.jpg" alt="Hue and Saturation equivariance in HSV space" width="70%">

-  *Figure B.2: Test accuracy of a saturation equivariant model.
+  *Figure C.2: Test accuracy of a saturation equivariant model.
 The model was trained on 5 saturation shifts, namely -1, 0.5, 0, 0.5 and 1.
 Saturation jitter was applied during training with varying upper bounds of 2, 20 and 100. ([source](CEConv/plot_saturation.py))*
 </div>

 In the above figure, all degrees of saturation jitter enhance robustness to test-time saturation distribution shifts compared to the baseline with none.
 The upper bound of 2 ensures an increased test accuracy for when no shift is applied.
 However, it rapidly drops when shifts are applied, where it is outperformed by the upper bound of 20.
 The upper bound of 100 also appears to be robust.
 Nevertheless, it suffers from a significant drop in test accuracy for many saturation shifts.
 Eventually, we decided to utilize an upper bound of 20.
 This lead to the most stable results while preserving test accuracy despite the lower peak when no jitter was applied.